 – Is the advice to find a passion and make it a career applicable to everyone?
 What about people who don’t have a distinct passion?

 – What about people who are severely limited by life circumstances?
-Is having the freedom to pursue passion as a profession a product of privilege?
+Is having the freedom to pursue a passion as a profession a product of privilege?

 Instead, the researchers say, people should focus on developing a passion instead of following one.
-They assert that passion is built through putting time and energy into an interest, not the other way around.
+They assert that passion is built through putting time and energy into interest, not the other way around.

 Galloway says that developing your talents is a better tack to take than following your passions.
 “Following your passion is bullsh*t,” he told CNBC.

 Of course, not everyone cares about becoming financially successful like these men.
 But we also don’t do kids any favors by telling them that following their passion intently enough will automatically bring in money or that there aren’t real drawbacks to choosing careers that aren’t financially sustainable.
 We have to balance passion with practicality.

 We also need to be aware that turning a passion into a career can backfire.
-When I asked people to share their thoughts and experiences with passion-based professions, some said that making money doing what they loved actually made them lose their passion for it.
+When I asked people to share their thoughts and experiences with passion-based professions, some said that making money doing what they loved made them lose their passion for it.

 Eventually, I walked away, burnt out and jaded.
-I think that sometimes ‘do what you love’ can be terrible career advice.
-I’d rather have had a job I was less passionate about, but which I could also leave behind at the end of the work day— and maybe kept the museum stuff as a volunteer gig.
+I think that sometimes ‘do what you love can be terrible career advice.
+I’d rather have had a job I was less passionate about, but I could also leave behind at the end of the workday — and maybe keep the museum stuff as a volunteer gig.

 Several people pointed out that a career that pays well, even if it’s not something you’re passionate about, can provide the means to help you pursue those hobbies without worrying about how you’re going to pay the bills.
-And some passions simply don’t lend themselves to a career path at all.
+And some passions don’t lend themselves to a career path at all.

-“Personally, I hate the whole ‘follow your passion’ trend,” says Julie Morris Jones:
+“I hate the whole ‘follow your passion’ trend,” says Julie Morris Jones: